 In the 2019-24 TSS period, we applied a peak demand window of 12pm to 9pm on weekdays.
-For our larger customers (consuming above 750MWh pa) this window applied all year round, while for our smaller customers it only applied seasonally, between 1 October and 31 March each year.
+For our larger customers (consuming 750MWh or more paper annum) this window applied all year round, while for our smaller customers it only applied seasonally, between 1 October and 31 March each year.

 For the 2024-29 TSS period, we are narrowing the peak period.
-This reflects our analysis that shows our peak demand is continuing to shift further into the evening, when the network cannot rely on solar to help meet underlying demand and also reflects our desire to have the off-peak period cover the window of system minimum demand.
+This reflects our analysis that shows our peak demand is continuing to shift further into the evening, when the network cannot rely on PV generating units and plant to help meet underlying demand and also reflects our desire to have the off-peak period cover the window of system minimum demand.
 This change also provides a sharper signal on the drivers of future costs of the network.
 In assessing the peak period window, we also decided not to overly narrow the period due to the variability of when the peak demand occurs across the different locations of our regulated networks.

 As part of this change, we also plan to apply these revised peak windows to the energy (kWh's) component of our tariffs.
-This applies to those customers protected by the Pricing Order, as well as demand (kVA) component for the major customers.
+This applies to those customers protected by the Pricing Order, and the demand (kVA) component for major customers.